nathan-ts/gcsimdocs/docs/reference/modes/substat_optimizer.md

 ## Usage

-Due to a broader UI rework, the substat optimizer module is not currently built into the UI, and must be operated from the command line.
+Due to difficulties in porting this into the website and performance reasons, the substat optimizer must be operated from the command line.
 Below we provide a brief guide on basic usage.

 Before using the optimizer, you will first need to setup your team in the UI.
 You will need to set up all elements for a team, so you will need:
 1. A team of characters, which each have listed: